Kunalchhatrapati17/Human-Activity-Recognition-using-Ambeint-Sensors/README.md

 1. Data Processing steps.
 2. ML Classification is performed in this step, where we have performed analysis using 5 ML models.
 3. Evaluation and Analysis of each & every model.
-4. Comparison of every ML model is shown in Comparsion of every ML model file which would have accuracy, precision score, recall values of every ML model.
+4. Comparison of every ML model is shown in comparison of every ML model file, which would have accuracy, precision score, and recall values of every ML model.
+5. This project is approved by IEEE and here is the link of this research paper:- https://ieeexplore.ieee.org/document/10323956